MicrosoftDocs/learn/learn-pr/dotnet-maui/create-multi-page-apps/includes/3-exercise-implement-flyout-navigation.md

         FlyoutIcon="moon.png">
     ```

 1. Run the application.
 You should now see a moon image in the upper left corner of the app.
-When tapping on it, you'll see the flyout with one menu item.

     :::image type="content" source="../media/3-app-with-flyout-icon.png" alt-text="A screenshot of the app running on Android with the moon icon indicating a flyout is available.":::